margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 America is a country of schools.
 America is a country of internationalities.
 America is a system of expression, the reverse of oppression.
+America is a country of healthy conversations.
+America is a country of people who love nature.

 Some believe history is objective.
 Some believe history is subjective.
 There exist different viewpoints on the same thing.